Pvt. Paul H. Bruce

-From the train station, the men were marched to pier 7 in the Port Area of Manila.
+From the train station, the men were marched to pier 5 in the Port Area of Manila.
 Some of the Filipinos flashed the "V" for victory sign as they made their war to the pier.
-The detachment arrived at 5:00 P.M and were tired and hungry and were housed in a warehouse for two days.
+The detachment arrived at 5:00 P.M and were tired and hungry and were put in a warehouse on the pier.
 The Japanese fed them rice and salted fish and let them eat as much as they wanted.
 They also were allowed to wash.

-Almost 1700 POWs were boarded onto the Tottori Maru on October 7th, but the ship did not sail until 10:00 A.M. the next day and passed Corregidor at noon.
+The ship did not sail until the next day at 10:00 A.M. and passed the ruins of Corregidor at noon.
 In addition, there were sick Japanese and soldiers on the ship.
 That night some POWs slept in the holds, but a large number slept on the deck.
-Each day, the POWs were given bread for meals which most ate in one meal, but the men rationed their water.
-The ship was at sea, when torpedoes fired at by an American submarine but the torpedoes missed the ship because of the captain's ability at maneuvering the ship.
-Both the Japanese and Americans cheered him.
+Each day, the POWs were given three small loaves of bread for meals - which equaled one American loaf of bread - which most ate in one meal, but the men rationed their water.
+The ship was at sea, when torpedoes fired at by an American submarine but the torpedoes missed the ship.
 The ship fired a couple of shots where it thought the sub was, but these also missed.
 A while later, the ship passed a mine that had been laid by the submarine.
 The POWs were fed bags of buns biscuits, with some candy, and received water daily.

 The ship arrived at Takao, Formosa, on October 12th, and the POWs disembarked and were bathed on the dock.
 They sailed again on October 16th at 7:30 A.M. but returned to Takao at 10:30 P.M., because the Japanese thought submarines were in the area.
 At this time, the POWs were receiving two bags of hardtack and a meal of rice and soup each day.
 The ship sailed again on October 18th and arrived at the Pescadores Islands at 5:00 P.M., where it remained anchored until October 27th when it returned to Takao.